BennoMan123/Contact_List_Project/README.md

 * Removed unneeded lines of comments/code in the textColor interface.

 11/1/23 Part 1:
-* Got rid of an unneeded comment in the returnContact method in main class and also changed the tolowercase.
+* Got rid of an unneeded comment in the returnContact method in main class and also changed the toLowerCase.
 * Changed the return methods in the contact class to return the N/A in each variable as red and then resets it.
 * Fixed toString in Contact class.
 * Fixed getName method to return "no name given" if there's no first and last name.